API 5L Line Pipe

 Size and Dimensions

-The first factor to consider when selecting an API 5L carbon steel pipe is its size and dimensions.
+The first factor to consider when selecting an API 5L line pipe is its size and dimensions.
 The pipe’s size and dimensions should align with your project’s specifications.
 Consider the pipe’s diameter, wall thickness, and length to ensure it meets your project needs.

 2